softgrass/govee-api-ble/README.md

 **This project is still in progress!
 If you have any issue, post an issue.
 If you have a fix, make a pull request**

-**This project currently uses terminal commands and will only work on UNIX systems!
-I'm working on a fix for this, but in the meantime, this is what """works"""!**

 *Huge thanks to [BeauJBurroughs](https://github.com/BeauJBurroughs/Govee-H6127-Reverse-Engineering) for their amazing research!
 Without them this would not be possible :-)*